 Spread the bread slices with butter and pesto.
 Put small amounts of cheese mixture between the outer two slices.
 Then place the bacon strips and tomato on the bread, sprinkle the remaining cheese mixture on the bread.
 Add salt and pepper to taste.

 While the kebabs are resting, scrape all the coals to one side.
 Place the braai bread on the grill.
-Prepare bread on low heat to let the cheese melt and it becomes gold brown.
+Prepare bread on low heat to let the cheese melt and it becomes golden brown.

-An healthy potato salad:
+A healthy potato salad:

 Of course, no braai is complete without a salad to go with it.
 Sure, men will joke that they don’t need salads at a braai but when it’s not there they miss it!
 If you don’t want to spend too much time in the kitchen whipping up a fancy-pants salad then this super easy mayo-free sweet potato salad from Rhodes is a real winner.
-With both crunch and a sweet chilli bite it’s the perfect accompaniment to any braai.
+With both crunch and a sweet chilli bite, it’s the perfect accompaniment to any braai.

 Sweet Potato & Corn Salad